Study for (anti)hypertriton and light (anti)nuclei productions in high energy collisions at 200 GeV: MODELS

-We can only say that this particle lies somewhere within a six-dimension quantum ``box" or ``state" with the volume of $\Delta\vec q \Delta\vec p$.
-A particle state occupies a volume of $h^3$ in the six-dimension phase space~\cite{25,26}.
-Therefore one can estimate the yield of a single particle by
+with the Hamiltonian $\mathcal{H}$ and the energy $\mathcal{E}$ of the particle.
+Thus, we can only derive the particle lies inside a quantum ``box" or ``state" in a six-dimension phase space with a phase space volume of $\Delta\vec q\Delta\vec p$.
+Additionally, we can derive the yield for the $N$-particle system

-where $H$ and $E$ are the Hamiltonian and energy of the particle, respectively.
-Similarly, the yield of $N$-particle cluster can be estimated by